APURVA-ARYA/RythmCreator/README.md

 # RythmCreator
 It creates rythm based on choices opt by the user .
+Have fun creating your own rythm